WERQ-FM

 WERQ-FM (92.3 FM) is a commercial radio station in Baltimore, Maryland.
 It features an urban contemporary radio format and is owned by Urban One of Silver Spring, Maryland, the largest broadcasting company serving African American audiences in the United States.
-The radio studios are located in Woodlawn (they were previously located at Cathy Hughes Plaza in downtown Baltimore).
+The studios are located in Woodlawn (they were previously located at Cathy Hughes Plaza in downtown Baltimore).

 WERQ-FM has an effective radiated power of 37,000 watts.
 The transmitter is on Park Heights Avenue at Boarman Avenue in the Park Heights section of Baltimore.
 WERQ-FM broadcasts using HD Radio technology; the HD2 digital subchannel carries urban gospel programming from co-owned WWIN, while the HD3 subchannel simulcasts the black talk programming of WOLB.

 History

 WYOU and WSID-FM

 The station signed on the air on January 30, 1961.
 WYOU was the sister station to WSID (1010 AM), initially using a call sign that owner United Broadcasting had previously used at a station it had just sold in Virginia.
 On October 2, 1961, WYOU became WSID-FM, reflecting its affiliated AM outlet.
 Because the AM station was a daytimer, during its first few years, WSID-FM would simulcast much of WSID's urban contemporary programming in mono.
 After sunset, the programming continued on the FM station only and it would sign off at midnight.

 By September 1968, WSID-FM broke away from the AM programs for several hours each day for a separate underground rock format, which was gradually expanded to full-time by the end of the year.